Install with Cargo

 - Transaction Isolation - How transactions work

-For a more comprehensive reference, browse the rest of the Stoolap Wiki.
+For a more comprehensive reference, browse the Documentation.